 Because we think privacy is extremely important, we have adopted a privacy notice (Spring EQ Privacy Notice).
-We regularly make the Spring EQ Privacy Notice available to our customers and post it on our website.
+We regularly make the Spring EQ Privacy Notice available to our customers.
+Click here to view.

 Privacy Laws and Regulations

 Several federal and state laws directly affect the privacy of information relating to individuals.

 The RFPA requires the federal government to follow specified procedures when it requests information about our customers.
 In general, the federal government may obtain customer records in one of five ways: